Dear readers of ADxS.org, please forgive the disruption.

 • Between cognitive and affective functions of the ACC39

-7. Gene changes that cause learning problems
+7. Genetic changes that cause learning problems

-Mutations of the genes of
+Mutations in the genes of

 • Ephrin receptor A